-- 5. The planned implant is for a single-level adjacent segment replacement; - 6.
-The individual is a candidate for single-level anterior cervical decompression and interbody fusion; - 7.
-No previous surgeries at the operative level; - 8.
-Subjective symptoms that include ANY of the following: - a. upper/lower extremity weakness, numbness or pain; - b. fine motor dysfunction (buttoning or handwriting, clumsiness of hands); - c. gait disturbance; - d. new-onset bowel or bladder dysfunction; or - e. frequent falls; - 9.
+- e. frequent falls; - 9.
 Objective physical examination findings include at least TWO of the following: - a. grip and release test; - b. ataxic gait; - c. hyperreflexia; - d.
 Hoffmann sign; - e.
 Babinski sign; - f. tandem walking test demonstrating ataxia; - g. inverted brachial radial reflex; - h. increased muscle tone or spasticity; - i. clonus; or - j. myelopathic hand; - 10.
 Absence of clinically significant cervical instability on resting plain X-rays, with ANY of the following findings: - a.
 Subluxation or translation of more than 3.5 mm on static lateral or dynamic flexion/extension views; - b.
-Sagittal plane angulation of more than 11 degrees between adjacent segments on static or dynamic flexion/extension views; - c.
+Sagittal plane angulation of more than 11 degrees between adjacent segments on static or dynamic flexion/extension views; or - c.
 Kyphotic deformity/significant reversal of lordosis or spondylolisthesis; - 11.
-MRI/CT shows findings that are consistent with the individual's symptoms or physical exam findings and that are caused by, EITHER of the following: - a. cervical spinal cord compression; - b. cervical spinal stenosis;

-- III.
-Cervical total disc arthroplasty performed for degenerative disc disease as the sole indication is considered not medically necessary. - IV.
-Cervical total disc arthroplasty following a failed cervical total disc arthroplasty at the same level is considered not medically necessary. - V. Cervical total disc arthroplasty without meeting the criteria listed in the policy guidelines (when applicable for urgent/emergent conditions) and the criteria in the applicable procedure-specific sections is considered not medically necessary. - VI.
-Artificial cervical intervertebral disc implant is considered investigational when ANY of the following contraindications are present: - A. Performed for the revision of a failed cervical artificial total disc arthroplasty; - B. Decreased bone mineral density, defined by a T-score less than (worse than) -1.5 on a previous dual energy X-ray absorptiometry (DEXA) scan; - C. Allergy or sensitivity to titanium, aluminum or vanadium; - D. Active systemic infection is present; - E. A revision of an infected cervical disc arthroplasty; - F. Rheumatoid arthritis or other autoimmune disease; - G. Paget's disease, osteomalacia or other metabolic bone disease; - H. Severe, poorly controlled diabetes mellitus requiring insulin treatment; - I. There is imaging evidence of ANY of the following: - 1. significant cervical anatomical deformity or compromised vertebral bodies at the index level (e.g., ankylosing spondylitis, rheumatoid arthritis, or compromise due to current or past trauma); - 2. spinal metastases; - 3. severe spondylosis at the level to be treated, characterized by bridging osteophytes, marked reduction or absence of motion, or collapse of the intervertebral disc space greater than 50% of its normal height; - 4. severe facet joint arthropathy; or - 5. ossification of the posterior longitudinal ligament (OPLL).
+MRI/CT shows findings that are consistent with the individual's symptoms or physical exam findings and that are caused by, EITHER of the following: - a. cervical spinal cord compression; or - b. cervical spinal stenosis. - IV.
+Cervical total disc arthroplasty performed for degenerative disc disease as the sole indication is considered not medically necessary. - V. Cervical total disc arthroplasty following a failed cervical total disc arthroplasty at the same level is considered not medically necessary. - VI.
+Cervical total disc arthroplasty without meeting the criteria listed in the policy guidelines (when applicable for urgent/emergent conditions) and the criteria in the applicable procedure-specific sections is considered not medically necessary. - VII.
+Based upon our criteria and assessment of the peer-reviewed literature, an artificial cervical intervertebral disc implant has not been medically proven to be effective and, therefore, is considered investigational when ANY of the following contraindications are present: - A. Performed for the revision of a failed cervical artificial total disc arthroplasty; - B. Decreased bone mineral density, defined by a T-score less than (worse than) -1.5 on a previous dual energy X-ray absorptiometry (DEXA) scan; - C. Allergy or sensitivity to titanium, aluminum or vanadium; - D. Active systemic infection is present; - E. A revision of an infected cervical disc arthroplasty; - F. Rheumatoid arthritis or other autoimmune disease; - G. Paget's disease, osteomalacia or other metabolic bone disease; - H. Severe, poorly controlled diabetes mellitus requiring insulin treatment; or - I. There is imaging evidence of ANY of the following: - 1. significant cervical anatomical deformity or compromised vertebral bodies at the index level (e.g., ankylosing spondylitis, rheumatoid arthritis, or compromise due to current or past trauma); - 2. spinal metastases; - 3. severe spondylosis at the level to be treated, characterized by bridging osteophytes, marked reduction or absence of motion, or collapse of the intervertebral disc space greater than 50% of its normal height; - 4. severe facet joint arthropathy; or - 5. ossification of the posterior longitudinal ligament (OPLL).